 NOTE: Please note, financial remittances to the IARD are not submitted to the regular IARD addresses.
 The E-Bill system that enables entitled users to view accounting details, fund the accounts and view and pay invoices is handled by the Super Account Administrator of the Firm.
-To set up E-Bill system and user rights to access this area directly go to www.iard.com/account#ebill
+To set up E-Bill system and user rights to access this area directly go to www.iard.com

-All checks and payments to your IARD account should be mailed as follows:
+All checks and payments to your IARD account should be submitted directly to FINRA - questions regarding funding should be directed to FINRA Gateway Call Center: